 Interactions across grade levels keep students connected as one family, and enrich the learning environment.
 Multi-grade Physical Education, Technology, Music, Art and Spanish classes give these young students opportunities to work alongside other elementary students while learning valuable life skills.

 Kindergarten students attend chapel each Wednesday morning.
-Middle school teachers and students present a bible story, skits, and activities focused on a bible truth each week.
-Students in Kindergarten and middle school form lasting bonds through this interactive chapel time.
+Students are presented with a bible story, skits, and activities focused on a bible truth each week.

 Requirements for Admission